JuliaGeometry/OldMeshes.jl/README.md

 ## Code cleanup

-1. Many type signatures should probably be removed or generalized.
+1. Many type annotations should probably be removed or generalized.
 2. There are probably lots of speed improvements to be had as I learn the ins and outs of idiomatic Julia.